 So Stumpage determines the value of each unit of volume on an acre, but it does not determine how much an acre of hardwood timber is actually worth.
 To determine that value, one must know how many thousand board feet (MBF) are on a given acre.
 Luckily, we have a helpful table that can determine just that:

-This chart estimates the MBF/acre based on the basal area per acre measurements and the average number of 16′ logs that can be cut from each tree.
+This chart estimates the MBF/acre based on the basal area per acre measurements (you can learn about basal area and how to measure it here)and the average number of 16′ logs that can be cut from each tree.
 If, for example, we have an acre with 70 square feet of basal area and each tree is tall enough to produce, on average, 2.5 16′ logs, then that acre would hold 10.9 MBF.
 If the acre was mostly sugar maple, the timber would be worth $5,177!
 If it were mostly black cherry, it could be worth nearly $10,000!
 Consider that these figures are only for a single acre, and you can see just how valuable timber can be.

 Not All Hardwood Timber is High Quality